 Three Dilemmas of Democracy

-My doctoral thesis Pääsemine ja häving: Demokraatia mõju Soome ja Eesti julgeolekule aastatel 1918–1948 (Escape and Destruction: Impact of Democracy on the Security of Finland and Estonia 1918–1948) argues that the link between democracy and security cannot be reduced to the three classical dilemmas: freedom vs. security, freedom vs. sovereignty, and sovereignty vs. security.
-The aim of the article is to examine these dilemmas by bringing examples from Estonian and Finnish history.
+My doctoral thesis Pääsemine ja häving: Demokraatia mõju Soome ja Eesti julgeolekule aastatel 1918–1948 (Salvation and Destruction: Democracy’s Impact on the Security of Finland and Estonia in 1918–1948) argues that the relationship between democracy and security can be reduced to the three classical dilemmas: freedom vs. security, freedom vs. sovereignty, and sovereignty vs. security.
+The aim of the article is to examine these dilemmas by providing examples from Estonian and Finnish history.